apigee/opencommerce/README.md

 #### Transfers API Flow

 ### Consent App
-The consent app is a key part in helping the user securely authenticate with the bank.
-The consent app is a trusted app of the bank will allow the user to login and subsequently provide consent information.
+The consent app is a key part in helping the user securely authenticate with the retail services.
+The consent app is a trusted app of the retail services will allow the user to login and subsequently provide consent information.

 In this sandbox, the consent app will talk to the following APIs in order to fulfill its functionality
 + Session API